geodynamics/aspect/doc/sphinx/user/extending/testing/running-tests.md

 ```

 This command executes the shell script `cmake/compile_and_update_tests.sh`
-*inside* the docker container that contains the official <span
+*inside* the docker container that contains the official
 ASPECT test system.
-Note that by mounting your <span
+Note that by mounting your
 ASPECT folder into the container you are actually
 updating the reference test results on the host system (i.e. your computer).